 ISB: What was the biggest challenge you faced in getting the enterprise off the ground?

 KG: As with most new concepts, our biggest challenge is overcoming ingrained behaviours and making consumers aware of a problem they think does not exist.
 Consumers are used to trolling the cleaning aisle to grab their favourite bottle of cleaning product.
 Taking that bottle home, consuming it, and disposing of it into the yellow recycling bin and repeating with the next weekly shop.
 They feel good about seeing the yellow recycling bin filled up.
 The problem, however, is that recycling is a bit of a feel-good fallacy.
 Government studies show that only around 10 to 12 per cent of plastics are recycled, the remainder end up in landfill.
-And those that are recycled undergo a process that consumes a huge amount of energy and can mean
+And those that are recycled undergo a process that consumes a huge amount of energy and can mean the plastic being exported.

 Our challenge is to move consumers from a use-and-dispose mentality to a use-and-reuse mentality.
 When you finish your cleaning bottle, drop in a cleaning tablet, and reuse the bottle again and again.
 As with the replacement of single use plastic bags, it will take a lot of effort to get the ball rolling, but once it does we hope a snowball effect will occur.